J

 Abba?
 Okay, MeetApp—let’s try it!

-Their marketing director was based in Sweden and had an affinity for the Europop group, Abba.
-Once we got through the first couple rounds of more friendly, modernized logo concepts, she expressed an interest in exploring ways we could incorporate some type of treatment similar to the band’s logo (“ABBA”, with the first B flipped horizontally) into the MeetApp icon.
+Their marketing director (based in Sweden) had an affinity for the Europop group, Abba.
+Once we got through the first couple rounds of more friendly, modernized logo concepts, she expressed an interest in exploring ways we could incorporate some type of treatment similar to the band’s logo (ABBA”, with the first B flipped horizontally) into the MeetApp logotype.

 Right on; challenge accepted, MeetApp!
-I’ll even do ’ya one better—how about we do both and still try to convey aspects of your product’s solution into the icon?
+I’ll even do ’ya one better—let’s explore the Abba style + aspects of your product’s solution directly into the icon…

 A MeetApp color study mockup by Jennifer Gadus.